 This story was written for the Reedsy contest "This Magic Moment".

-More specifically by the prompt: "Write about two people in a relationship.
+More specifically in the context of the prompt: "Write about two people in a relationship.
 One of them has special powers, the other does not."

 Death to the Puppet Master

 Dina was done being defenseless.
 She laughed at Charles’ futile attempts to convince her that he cared for her, that he loved her, that he had always loved her.

 She didn’t listen to him anymore.
 The way she saw it, he left her no choice.
 She had been his puppet and he had been holding the strings.
 It was time for Dina to cut those strings and set herself free.

 Sure, there was romance involved when they first met.
 He had rescued her from an unenviable position.
 She was in a dark place and she had been praying for someone like him to come along.
 No one ever paid attention to her until he discovered her.
 She had almost given up hope.